x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/updates.md

 # Updates for Exchange 2016

- **Summary**: Learn about the Cumulative Update strategy and delivery schedule in Exchange 2016.

 Exchange 2016 follows a quarterly delivery model to release Cumulative Updates (CUs) that address customer-reported issues and to possibly add new functionality and/or features.
 Critical product updates (packages that address a Microsoft-released security bulletin or contain a change in time zone definitions) are released as needed on a monthly basis for the most recently released CU and the immediately previous CU.

 To get the latest version of Exchange 2016, download and install [Cumulative Update 10 for Exchange Server 2016](https://go.microsoft.com/fwlink/p/?linkid=2002912).
 Because each CU is a full installation of Exchange that includes updates and changes from all previous CU's, you don't need to install any previous CU's or Exchange 2016 RTM first.